-Beyond Wander | Artists of the Canadian Landscape Part I
+Beyond Wander | Artists of the Canadian Landscape

-August 20, 2019 / Helen Kachur
+August 14, 2021 / Helen Kachur

 In the early twentieth century the popular Algonquin Provincial Park, a three thousand square mile fish and game preserve in Northern Ontario, could be reached by a 125 mile train ride on the Grand Trunk Railway from Toronto.
-Visitors anxious for a fishing and canoe ride cure from their daily routine, trekked the distance as a rustic antidote to the stress of city life.
-One lodging, located at the end of the train line, Hotel Algonquin at Joe Lake Station, offered seventy-five rooms and promised indoor hot and cold running water with a warm meal.
+Visitors anxious for a fishing and canoe ride cure from their daily routine, hiked the distance as a rustic antidote to the stress of city life.
+One lodging, located at the end of a long train line, Hotel Algonquin at Joe Lake Station, offered seventy-five rooms and promised indoor hot and cold running water, with a warm meal.
 Two visitors to the area in 1912, Tom Thomson and Harry Jackson, chose instead a more economic stay at the barracks of an abandoned lumber mill in the village of Mowat, near the town’s favored Canoe Lake.
-With fishing poles in tow and modest art supplies Thomas and Jackson began a journey that would fuel the imaginations of The Group of Seven for years to follow.
-Navigating the lake and hiking the area for weeks at a time the group would risk frostbite, curious wildlife, bears, and hunger that took en plein air painting to the level of an extreme sport.
+With fishing poles in tow and modest art supplies Thomas and Jackson began a journey that would fuel the imaginations of Canada’s ‘Group of Seven’ artist for years to follow.
+Navigating the lake and hiking the area for weeks at a time the young men would risk frostbite, curious wildlife, bears, and hunger that took ‘en plein air’ painting to the level of an extreme sport.

 Venturous art pioneers, the Group of Seven marked Canada’s budding modernist art movement led by artist Lawren Harris (1885-1970).
 In 1918 Harris traveled to the Algoma region with friends MacDonald and Johnston and later made his first trip to the North Shore of Lake Superior in 1921.
 Harris painted abstracted vistas that did not tell a story of the land, but instead explored the metaphysics of a painted landscape.
 His images of the cold and empty northbound territories with isolated peaks, and limitless dark lakes may at first appear contemporary, but were actually surreal impressions, iconic snap-shots of the country’s deep interior.
 As seen in a catalog or reproduction, Harris’s work’s appear as simple studies in blue and white.
-However, on the rear opportunity to view original works the canvases range in unexpected blues, greens, blacks and subtle, but effective value changes.
+However, on the rare opportunity to view original works the canvases range in unexpected blues, greens and blacks through subtle, but effective value changes.
 Incremental color gradations reveal Harris’s mastery of changing light and attention to atmospheric detail.

 In closing this first part of TheArtGuide.com’s Canadian art series, it should be noted that Tom Thomson is often considered an original member of The Group of Seven, and though a friend and artist, he died prior to the group’s official founding, in 1917.
 The mysterious surroundings of his death at the Algonquin Park, Canoe Lake in 1917 became the source of Canadian ‘art lore’ – even today a Twitter account, @TTLastSpring, was created to retrace Thomson’s final months.
-Another strong influence of the club’s identity was Emily Carr, welcomed to the group by Lawren Harris, noting “You are one of us.”
+Another strong influence in the club’s identity was Emily Carr, welcomed to the group by Lawren Harris, noting “You are one of us.”
 A statement that ended her art study isolation of the previous 15 years and lead to Carr’s most prolific run of works.